democracyworks/kehaar/README.md

 ```clojure
 (wire-up/start-responder! in-channel out-channel handler-function)
 ```

+Some notes:

+`handler-function` should be a function of a single argument.
+It accepts messages from the queue, which had been serialized and deserialized as EDN.
+So expect any kind of serializable value, including `nil`.

+You can call `wire-up/start-responder!` multiple times to start different threads running the same handler.

+Incoming messages are nacked if the thread is taking too long to process the messages.
+This allows different instances of the service to process those messages.

+`in-channel` should be an unbuffered channel. `out-channel` should have a large buffer to get messages out to RabbitMQ as soon as possible.

 * You want to listen for events on the events exchange.
 (First declare the exchange above, only do that once.)